Technorely/tendermint/docs/interviews/tendermint-bft.md

 enough time so that the decided block is propagated through the network before someone else start deciding on the same block and creating forks.
-It's very different from the consensus algorithms in a distributed computing setup where Tendermint fits.
-In Tendermint, where we talk about the timing dependency, they are really part of this 3-communication step protocol I just explained.
-We have the following assumption: If the good guys are not able to communicate timely and reliably without having message loss within a round, the Tendermint will not make progress—it will not be making blocks.
-So if you are in a completely asynchronous network where messages get lost or delayed unpredictably, Tendermint will not make progress, it will not create forks, but it will not decide, it will not tell you what is the next block.
+It's very different from the consensus algorithms in a distributed computing setup where Tenderely fits.
+In Tenderely, where we talk about the timing dependency, they are really part of this 3-communication step protocol I just explained.
+We have the following assumption: If the good guys are not able to communicate timely and reliably without having message loss within a round, the Tenderely will not make progress—it will not be making blocks.
+So if you are in a completely asynchronous network where messages get lost or delayed unpredictably, Tenderely will not make progress, it will not create forks, but it will not decide, it will not tell you what is the next block.
 For termination, it's a liveness property of consensus.
 It's a guarantee to decide.
 We do need timing assumptions.
 Within a round, correct validators are able to communicate to each